larissa/vim-configs/README.md

 Note: You need to have the gem `rcodetools` installed globally, so `rct-complete` command is available for ruby completion.
 You will also need the npm package `tern` for javascript autocomplete.

+## Linters

+You can use any linter supported by [ale] (https://github.com/w0rp/ale)

+    # if you prefer, use apt-get install instead
+    rvm @global do gem install rubocop
+    npm i -g eslint eslint-plugin-vue babel-eslint eslint-plugin-react

 ## credits
 * Plugins belong to their authors.